On this page

 Manufacturer's declaration

-- All export requests for milk and dairy products must be accompanied by a Manufacturer's declaration completed and signed by an authorized person of the food manufacturing establishment/facility.
+- All export requests for milk and dairy products must be accompanied by a m's declaration completed and signed by an authorized person of the food manufacturing establishment/facility.

-- To request a template of the manufacturer's declaration, please contact your local CFIA office.
+- To request a template of the Manufacturer's declaration (accessible only on the Government of Canada network – RDIMS 15576674), contact your local CFIA office.

 - The product(s) must be clearly identified on the manufacturer's declaration and match exactly the product(s) that are part of the export shipment.